 Benefits of the Practice Guides

-Prior to the above practice guides, NIST had also released the NIST SP 1800-11 guide, “Recovering from Ransomware and Other Destructive Events.”
+Prior to the practice guides, NIST had also released the NIST SP 1800-11 guide, “Recovering from Ransomware and Other Destructive Events.”
 These practice guides to data integrity can help your organization:

 - develop a strategy for identifying, protecting, detecting, responding, and recovering from a data integrity cybersecurity event;